sajid-ahmed1/langchain_learning/README.md

 ### LangSmith Studio
 To run LangSmith Studio, you need to have the `.py` with agent information.
 Then have `langgraph.json` file that is pointing towards the correct environment file and python file.
 If all is correct, a new browser window will open with the graph and a web interface for you to directly speak to your agent.
+Once done, run `langgraph dev` in the terminal being at the root directory to run LangSmith.

 ## My Feedback